Tax Management India. Com

 X X X X Extracts X X X X

-..... stamp value' in terms of section 50C, is applicable in the hands of the seller of the property who has to compute capital gains u/s 48 pursuant to the transfer of a capital asset in the nature of land or building or both.
+..... n terms of section 50C, is applicable in the hands of the seller of the property who has to compute capital gains u/s 48 pursuant to the transfer of a capital asset in the nature of land or building or both.
 On the contrary, section 69B, which is again a deeming provision, governs the cases in which investment made by the assessee is not fully disclosed.
 In other words, section 69B applies to the purchaser of an asset, in contradistinction to sec.
 50C, which applies to the seller of an asset.
 The position about the substitution of 'stamp value' with the 'consideration received' in case the latter is lower than the former, in the hands of the seller only, leaving the differential investment made by the buyer untaxed, appears to have been realized by the Parliament.
 That is why, the legislature in its wisdom has inserted clause (vii) to section 56(2) by the Finance (No.2) Act, 2009 w.e.f.
-1.10.2009, inter alia, providing that where an individual or a Hindu undivided family receives, in any previous year, from any person or persons on or after the 1st day of October, 2009, (b) any immovable property, - (i) without consideration, the stamp duty .....
+1.10.2009, inter alia, providing that - where an individual or a Hindu undivided family receives, in any previous year, from any person or persons on or after the 1st day of October, 2009, (b) any immovable property, - (i) without consideration, the stamp duty value of which excee .....

 X X X X Extracts X X X X